link-intersystems/java-swing-mvc-plugin-architecture/README.md

 This repository contains a Java Swing example application that is based on a pluggable MVC architecture.
-It is an attempt to show how pluggable user interfaces can be implemented, and the basic concepts are not constraint to Java Swing at all.
+It is an attempt to show how pluggable user interfaces can be implemented, and **the basic concepts are not constraint to Java Swing at all**.

 ## The Architecture